KatrinaaDing/cs3331/Lab6.md

 ## Exercise 2
 ### Q1.
+Because during that time, tcp1 is sharing bandwidth with tcp2 and tcp4 but tcp2 is only sharing with tcp3.
+According to tcp fairness, tcp2 occupies more bandwidth than tcp1, therefore it has higher throughput.

 ### Q2.
 tcp1 is using Slow Start, so at the beginning it's looking for bandwitch with maximum utilization.

 ### Q3.
+Because the maximum bandwidth is 2.5Mbps and it has to be distrbuted to at least two tcp connection.
+From the graph, can see that while other tcp occupies 1Mbps, another sharing tcp can only occupies up to `2.5 - 1 = 1.5Mbps`.

 ## Exercise 3
 ### Q1.
 Data size 2000 and 3500 caused fragmentation.
-1922.168.1.103 has fragmented the original datagram.
+192.168.1.103 has fragmented the original datagram.
 2 fragments have been created when data size is 2000.For example, for the first ping with data size 2000, the first fragment 1500 bytes, the second one is 548 bytes.

 ### Q2.
 Yes.
 It can be seen from No.42, No.43 and No.44.
-#WHY
+Yes, the reply also get fragmented as it's on ICMP protocol and the incoming packets are fragmented.

 ### Q3.
-The first fragment:
+**The first fragment:**
 ID: 0x7a7b
 length: 1500
 flag: 0x01 (More Fragmetns)
 offset: 0

-The second fragment:
+**The second fragment:**
 ID: 0x7a7b
 length: 1500
 flag: 0x01 (More Fragments)
 offset: 1480

-The third fragment:
+**The third fragment:**
 ID: 0x7a7b
 length: 568
 flag: 0x00